 What has improved for the women of Oakland because of the Marches?
 Social and broadcast media attention for a week or so.
 Then everyone goes back (to borrow a phrase from James Baldwin) to their ‘sunlit prison.’

-All women face enormous hurdles to achieve not only controls of their bodies and lives but ascension of their priorities – locally, nationally, and globally.
+All women face enormous hurdles not only over control of their bodies and lives but ascension of our priorities – locally, nationally, and globally.
 Our second-class status is profoundly embedded in our cultures.
 Therein lies the most formidable challenge – women’s embrace of their own worthiness and value.